silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 >
 > <cite>— José Torre</cite>

 The secret is repetition, says José Torre.
 You just need to get started.
 In the article he explains why, when, what and how to start drawing today.
 José also suggests you can use drawings to illustrate your ideas in presentations as well.
-He reminded me of the insightful and delightful webinar by UX designer [Morgane Peng](https://www.morganepeng.com/){:target="_blank" rel="noopener"}, [_How to Deal with People Who Don’t “Get” Design_](https://youtu.be/jXkMWvXx3MI){:target="_blank" rel="noopener"}.
+He reminded me of the insightful and delightful webinar by UX designer [Morgane Peng](https://www.morganepeng.com/){:target="_blank" rel="noopener" title="Go to Morgane's website"}, [_How to Deal with People Who Don’t “Get” Design_](https://youtu.be/jXkMWvXx3MI){:target="_blank" rel="noopener" title="Watch the webinar on YouTube"}.
 Her illustrations complement perfectly her message while making the talk enjoyable and fun.

 <p class="detached">🔗 <a href="https://uxdesign.cc/why-should-you-start-drawing-today-6e7fb8956bd7" target="_blank" rel="noopener">Read the article</a> (on Medium)</p>